lepture/shibuya/docs/contributing/roadmap.rst

 These good things will be added in the future:

-- :bdg-info:`WIP` Perfect code highlight style
+- :bdg-success:`DONE` Perfect code highlight style
 - :bdg-success:`DONE` Edit this page link
 - :bdg-success:`DONE` GitHub stars and forks
 - :bdg-warning:`TODO` Scroll to top